MLLM-Tool/MLLM-Tool/README.md

 - **LLM Understanding and Reasoning Stage.** Harnessing an existing open-sourced LLM as the core to process input information for semantic understanding and reasoning.
 The LLM not only directly generates text tokens but also produces unique “modality signal” tokens that serve as instructions to dictate the decoding layers whether & what modal content to output correspondingly.
 - **Multimodal Generation Stage.** Receiving the multimodal signals with specific instructions from LLM (if any), the Transformer-based output projection layers map the signal token representations into the ones that are understandable to following multimodal decoders.

-For more technical details, kindly refer to the [paper](https://arxiv.org/pdf/2309.05519.pdf).
+For more technical details, kindly refer to the [paper].

 -----------